baruchel/baruchel.github.io/_posts/2015-11-07-explaining-functional-aspects-in-python.md

 Now, how does it work?
 The important things are the parameters: `self`, `k1` and `k2`.
 Only the first one is required (you can call it with another name if you wish); you can put as many as you want.
 The letter `k` is a current name in the theory of continuations but you can also choose more explicit names than `k1` or `k2` (like `success` or `failure` for instance).
 These three parameters allow the function inside to call either itself or any other function as the _continuation_ of the whole `search` function.

-Except the first parameter (here `self`), all these parameters are associated to functions to be called later with a first call to the function returned by the `C` wrapper; the second version above may lead to an easier understanding if we have a look at the very last line:
+Except the first parameter (which is called here `self`), all these parameters are associated to functions (to be called later) when the function returned by the `C` wrapper is initially called (with these functions as arguments); the second version of the code above may lead to an easier understanding if we have a look at the very last line:

 ~~~python
 search = C(search)(exit_success, exit_failure)